Who cannot be a personal representative?

 In addition, the executor cannot be a former spouse or civil partner if the marriage or civil partnership came to an end after the Will was written.

 For administrators, the number of people who can be appointed is far smaller as the court follows a set priority list.
-See the link below for more information about who can be an administrator.

 How many personal representatives?